Lamoureux twins start foundation to help disadvantaged kids

 “We want to be part of bringing a solution around issues,” Lamoureux-Morando said.

-The 30-year-old Grand Forks natives and University of North Dakota standouts helped the United States win the gold medal in South Korea in 2018.
+The 30-year-old Grand Forks natives and University of North Dakota standouts helped the U.S. win the gold medal in South Korea in 2018.
 Lamoureux-Morando scored the game-tying goal late in the third period of the gold-medal game against Canada, and her sister scored the game-winner in the shootout.

 The twins are the first gold medalists from North Dakota, and they are training six days a week on the ice to try to earn a spot on a fourth Olympic team in Beijing in 2022.
 Each gave birth to a baby boy less than a year after the Olympics, and the women’s children will accompany them at a USA Hockey camp next month in Lake Placid, New York.